RecordsKeeper/multichain/docs/source/assets.rst

 Library to work with RecordsKeeper assets.

 You can create new assets, send assets and list all assets by using Assets class.
-You just have to pass parameters to invoke the pre-defined functions of Assets class.
+You just have to pass the required parameters to invoke the pre-defined functions of Assets class.

 Libraries
 ---------